alleninnz/wasm-benchmark/docs/command-reference.md

 #### **make check-deps**

-**Purpose**: Verify all required tools and dependencies are installed **When to Use**: Before any other operations, especially in new environments **Prerequisites**: None
+**Purpose**: Verify all required tools and dependencies are available **When to Use**: Before any other operations, especially in new environments **Prerequisites**: None
 **Common Issues**: Missing Rust/TinyGo toolchain, Node.js version incompatibility